AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Project_Chart.md

 chart.getTimeline().groupingTasks().height(15);
 ```

-Please note: when you do not specify settings for parent tasks, they are affected by the settings of [regular tasks](#regular_tasks) (if they are specified).
+Please note: when you do not configure parent tasks, they are affected by the settings of [regular tasks](#regular_tasks) (if they are specified).

 Also, parent tasks can be [expanded or collapsed](../Basic_Settings#expanding_/_collapsing).